I am delighted to have a guest writer this week —my mum. Here she is:

 All the headmistress (who was a nun) said, was that I was silly for not going home.
 But don’t forget – I had been told not to move.

-It was around that time that I went into the childrens’ hospital in town and when they couldn’t find out what was wrong I was sent to Alder Hey hospital.
-From there I was transferred to Leasowe hospital over the water in Wallasey.
+It was around that time that I went into the children’s hospital in town and when they couldn’t find out what was wrong I was sent to Alder Hey hospital.
+From there I was transferred to Leasowe hospital over the water.
 I remained there for almost a year and that was a happy time for me.
 We did have schooling while we were there but it was good – and nobody shouted at me if I coughed or fainted.
 They taught me how to dance and read and knit.
 The nurses were very good but I had so many infections that I got used to them and the nurses would make me laugh.
 But it must have been very hard for Mum and Dad because it was only visiting on Sundays and they had to get two buses and a boat across the Mersey to visit me.

 They had to bring some eggs and fruit to help out on the ward.
 The poor things had to sit in the cold by the bed because the whole of the big window was folded back so that we could breathe the sea air.
-The patients were used to the cold and we could snuggle up under the blankets but bet the poor visitors were glad when the hour was up!
+The patients were used to the cold and we could snuggle up under the blankets but I bet the poor visitors were glad when the hour was up!

 One Christmas, two of us were chosen to go to Liverpool in an ambulance to see a pantomime.
 The nurses lent us their capes, and we had a ride through the Mersey tunnel.
 It was the first time either of us had been through it and we had a great time.

-My Mum told me that he (Dr Van … something … his name was very long so we called him Dr Van) sat by my bed for four days until I regained consciousness and she said the first thing I said to him was “you hurt me”.
+My Mum told me that he (Dr Van … something … his name was very long so we called him Dr Van) sat by my bed for four days until I regained consciousness and she said the first thing I said to him was “you hurt me!”
 Mum was mad at me but Dr Van laughed and gave me a big hug.
 The last I heard, he was a chief chest surgeon in Belgium.

 After six months lying on my back (nowadays patients are only in for a week) and then learning how to walk again I went home and returned to school.
 Mum and Dad were told that I might only live until I was about 14.
 It must have been terrible for them – all that worry.

 When school heard this, they decided it wasn’t worth teaching me anything so I was given the job of sorting out the cupboards and cleaning all the windows in the long corridors outside the classrooms.
-I remember once I was caught chewing gum and the punishment was to stick it on the end of my nose and go into every classroom and get the teachers to sign that I had been there.
+I remember once I was caught chewing gum, and the punishment was to stick it on the end of my nose and go into every classroom and get the teachers to sign that I had been there.
 I have never chewed gum since.

 The good thing that came out of all that cleaning and window washing was that later when I married and took cleaning jobs (so I could take the babies with me), I was very good at cleaning.

 I still remember the fun we had.
 My friend Mary Johns and I had a lot of freedom because she was the same as me and we both needed the same op.
 And everyone thought we would die soon.
 Sadly, my friend did die a few months after she went home.
-But I am now the proud mother of three great children who have done well, and I have five wonderful grandchildren.
+But I am now the proud mother of three great children who have done well, and I have six wonderful grandchildren.
 So much for dying at 14!
 After spending two years in hospital, love has always pulled me through.

-I am very lucky that I had a family that loved me, but I regret the worry they must have had with me being ill.
+I am very lucky to have had a family that loved me, but I regret the worry they must have had with me being ill.
 My sister put her wedding off twice waiting for me to come home but in the end she married at 18 when I was in Leasowe hospital.
 My eldest brother missed a lot of school because he had to come with Mum on all my hospital appointments and I remember my younger brother had to wait outside the wards on his own because children were not allowed to visit.

 But when I did come home, everyone spoilt me.